 Donna’s research expertise lies in the area of enterprise security (i.e. SDN and NFV security) and network and service management with a specific focus on the design, analysis and optimisation of wired and wireless communication systems, networks and services.
 Donna is passionate about promoting science and technology as a career for women and men, is a director of [email protected] a not-for-profit independent business organisation representing the interests of the IT industry in Cork and is an IEEE Senior Member.

 Rosie Coffey, Cyber Women Ireland.
 Head of Enterprise Architecture & Security in University of Limerick.
 This group is responsible for aligning the IT Strategy with the University Strategy by providing governance around adoption of Technology, Cloud and IT Security

 Rosie has spent the last 6 years working in the higher education sector in the IT Security field, and currently holds the position of Head of Enterprise Architecture & Security in University of Limerick.
 Prior to this she spent 14 years in the manufacturing industry, with a variety of technical lead roles (DBA, Security) covering major global projects (SAP, MII), and most recently as Solutions Architect for PepsiCo.

 The panelists were asked:

-- How is CWI addressing gender balance and diversity in the cyber security sector?
+- Why is diversity so important in the cyber security sector?
+Watch the Answer